ehog90/bull-image-converter/README.md

-# BULL Image Converter
+# BullMQ Image Converter

-Simple use-case for online AVIF image conversion using Nest.JS with Bull and Redis, with an Angular Frontend.
+Simple use-case for online AVIF image conversion using Nest.JS with BullMQ and Redis, with an Angular Frontend.

 ## Prerequisites.